 The Ingenico iSC Touch 250 is a customer-facing, color touchscreen device that features signature capture and supports MSR (magnetic stripe), EMV (chip), and NFC (contactless) payments.
-Directly connected to Bolt via a wired Ethernet connection, the device protects your transactions with a powerful combination of EMV technology and point-to-point encryption (P2PE), making each transaction secure and PCI compliant.
+Directly connected to your point-of-sale via a wired Ethernet connection, the device protects your transactions with a powerful combination of EMV technology and point-to-point encryption (P2PE), making each transaction secure and PCI compliant.

 - Accept all payment types, including EMV (chip), magnetic-stripe, and NFC (contactless).

 - Easily add devices without making changes to your existing integrations.

 Our Bolt family of integrated solutions is becoming CardPointe Integrated Payments.

 Over the coming weeks, your terminals will receive an update with minor changes, including an updated default theme and branding for terminals that are not configured with custom branding.